 - Go to Blink, and under “Personal Tools”, select “MyTime (Paper)”.
 Login using your SSO account.
 Or go directly to the MyTime (Paper) link.

 - Select “Timesheet Without Hours” to view a PDF of your current timesheet.

 - Print a separate timesheet for each instructor, and enter the hours worked for that time period.
-Obtain the signature from the instructor and submit it to Melanie in the Student Affairs Office by the due date (1 business day after the time period end date).
+Obtain the signature from the instructor and submit it to Amy in the Student Affairs Office by the due date (1 business day after the time period end date).

 For screenshots, view the attachment here.
 If you encounter issues with printing your timesheet online, please email email@example.com for a blank PDF timesheet.